sourcearchives/xkcd/licenses/CC-BY-SA-4.0.md

 <li id="6(b)">

-  Where Your right to use the Licensed Material has terminated under Section [6(a)](#6(a)), it reinstates:
+  Where Your right to use the Licensed Material has terminated under Section&nbsp;[6(a)](<#6(a)>), it reinstates:

 <ol type="1">

 <li id="6(b)(1)">

-  automatically as of the date the violation is cured, provided it is cured within 30 days of Your discovery of the violation; or
+  automatically as of the date the violation is cured, provided it is cured within 30&nbsp;days of Your discovery of the violation; or

 </li>